 - Gross and fine motor evaluation and training

-- Hand, arm and shoulder therapy and functional capacity evaluations
+- Hand, arm and shoulder therapy

 Our occupational therapists help you manage conditions such as fractures, tendonitis, amputations, nerve–related issues, impingements, sprains and strains, wounds, scars and pain in the hand and provide custom splint fabrication for corrective and/or protective measures.
 The therapists consider how the injury impacts your activity at home and at work and modify treatment to help you return to your normal routine independently and without risk of further injury.